anvilproject/galaxy-acceptance-tests/README.md

 # Galaxy Acceptance Tests
 Playwright tests to confirm Galaxy is functioning as expected after deployment.

-The `tests` directory contains a number of Playwright test scripts that will eventually (likely) be combined into a single, end-to-end, test that:
+The `tests` directory contains Playwright test scripts that verify Galaxy functionality across two deployment scenarios:
+- **Terra-hosted Galaxy**: Tests that manage the full lifecycle on [Terra](https://app.terra.bio) (launch, test, shutdown)
+- **External Galaxy**: Tests against a standalone Galaxy instance running on a known URL

+A complete end-to-end Terra test flow includes:

-1. Launches a new Galaxy instance on the [Terra production server](https://app.terra.bio).
+1. Launching a new Galaxy instance on Terra
-1. Performs several simple tests to confirm Galaxy is operational:
+2. Running functional tests:
-   1. Create, rename, and delete a history.
+   - Create, rename, and delete a history
-   1. Upload data by pasting text into the upload dialog.
+   - Upload data by pasting text into the upload dialog
-   1. Uploads two data file and runs the `fastp` tool.
+   - Upload datasets and run the `fastp` tool
-   1. Uploads two data files, a reference genome, and a variant calling workflow and runs the workflow.
+   - Upload datasets, a reference genome, and run a variant calling workflow
-1. Shuts down the Galaxy instance leaving the disks intact.
-1. Launches a new Galaxy instance and ensure previous data is still present.
-1. Shuts down the Galaxy instance and deleting the existing disks.
+3. Pausing the Galaxy instance (preserving disks)

-The test files can be grouped into two categories: tests that target the Terra UI (e.g. launch Galaxy), and tests that target Galaxy (e.g. running tools).
+4. Resuming and verifying data persistence
+5. Shutting down and cleaning up resources

+Test files are organized into two categories: **Terra tests** (platform operations) and **Galaxy tests** (application functionality).

 ## Terra tests